 Apply fertilizers to the lawn a day or two after rains to prevent fertilizer runoffs caused by heavy rains.
 When fertilizers are washed away or leached, they are directed to water drainage systems and later into large water bodies.
-Fertilizers have harmful chemicals that cause death of aquatic plants and animals.
+Fertilizers have harmful chemicals that cause the death of aquatic plants and animals.

 Apply fertilizers to the lawn after rain because of the following advantages:

+Pro 1.
 Prevents water pollution

 When these fertilizers leach, they are directed into water drainage systems and poured into large water bodies like rivers or lakes.
 These water bodies are homes to aquatic plants and animals.
 Harmful chemicals from fertilizers get into these waters and pollute them.
 Water pollution endangers marine life.
 They will absorb and consume the toxic chemicals from fertilizers and die of poisoning.

 If you add fertilizers after rains, there won’t be rainwater to leach and drain them to water bodies, thus preventing water pollution.

 Pro 2.
 Increases fertilizer strength